Mission Chinese Food

 San Francisco, CA 94110

-Mission Chinese Food is a restaurant in San Francisco’s Mission District that shares space with Lung Shan restaurant.
-Mission Chinese Food even shares their chef, when things are busy.
-You can order off either restaurant’s menu.
+Mission Chinese Food is a restaurant in San Francisco’s Mission District that used to be a popup in the Lung Shan restaurant.
+Mission Chinese Food has basically taken over the place with its success!

 Chef-owner Danny Bowien has garnered a lot of attention lately (San Francisco Chronicle 2011 rising star chef), due to his passion in improving Chinese food.
 He won the 2008 World Pesto Championship in Genoa, Italy.
 Killer reviews in the New York Times by Mark Bittman and a fair 3.5 stars on Yelp.
-With all this fame, he is opening a restaurant in New York City.
+With all this fame, he has opened a restaurant in New York City and is doing popups all over the place.

 We’ve debated visiting this restaurant for months, but a recent review by Michael Bauer, pushed us over the edge.
 If you’ve been following Foodnut.com, you realize we eat a lot of Chinese food, from the best crispy skin pork in Hong Kong to the best Xiao Long Bao dumplings in Shanghai to dim sum in Guangzhou.
-Our last visit was in March 2012.
+Our last visit was five years ago, latest was in June 2017.

 Insider Tip – Be prepared to ignore the decor.
 Ordering takeout maybe a better bet.